 Eligible home improvements include, but are not limited to: house painting, flooring, hazardous interior conditions (electrical, plumbing, structural), walls and fencing, garage repairs, roofing, driveway repairs, exterior siding, plastering and stucco, and the correction of code violations.
 Work is completed by state licensed contractors through the Community Services staff.

-Direct assistance of a one time grant per program year will be provided to owner occupied households for home repairs and improvement costs to a maximum of $7,000 for single family homes, and $5,000 for mobile homes within the proper City of Lomita boundaries for:
+Direct assistance of a one time grant per program year will be provided to owner occupied households for home repairs and improvement costs to a maximum of $15,000 for single family homes and mobile homes within the proper City of Lomita boundaries for:

 - Correction of code violations first; and once code violations are corrected,